DrewAPeterson7671/agecalculator-week5-codereview/README.md

 ## Setup/Installation Requirements

 * _Download Repository_
+* _From terminal, navigate to the repository root directory._
+* _Type in at the terminal, the command "npm install" (ignore the quotes when typing)._
-* _From terminal, navigate to the repository root directory and type "npm run build" (ignore the quotes)_
+* _Type in at the terminal, the command "npm run build" (ignore the quotes when typing)._
 * _Open in a web browser, Chrome is recommended_